opulo-inc/ohai/docs/lumen/x-gantry/index.md

 	<img src="images/image56.jpg"/>

-*   In Photobooth, change the selected camera to `LumenPnP Top` to view the camera feed from  `top-camera`
+*   In Photo Booth, change the selected camera to `LumenPnP Top` to view the camera feed from  `top-camera`

 	<img src="images/image60.jpg"/>